flowdock/api-docs/docs/Files.md

 ## Download file

 The REST API path of a file is stored in `path` field of each attachment.
-The API path is of the following format: `/flows/:org/:flow/files/:uuid/:filename`.
-See [Message Types](Message Types) documentation for examples.
+See [Message Types](Message Types) documentation for examples of attachments.

 ```
-GET /flows/:org/:flow/files/:uuid/:filename
+GET /flows/org/flow/files/3929321049bd012fc20f0026b0d8e16c/screenshot.png
 ```

 ### Response